-A. Fully extend the Wheel & Roller Cylinders (#1 & #2) to completely raise the disc frames.
+A. In field position, fully extend the Depth (#1) cylinders (Wheels & Rollers) to completely raise the disc frames.

-disc frames up as high as possible as it puts the rollers and wheels in the correct position for low transport.
+NOTE: It is important to fully raise the disc frames up as high as possible as it puts the rollers and wheels in the correct position for low transport.